 Eggs are extremely nutrient-dense and rich in many vital nutrients, making them one of the best low-calorie foods.
 A single large egg has approximately 72 calories, 6 grams of protein, and a wide array of important vitamins and minerals.

 Studies suggest that starting your day with a serving of eggs can reduce hunger and boost fullness.
 In a study in 30 women, those who ate eggs for breakfast instead of a bagel experienced greater feelings of fullness and consumed 105 fewer calories later in the day.

 4. Chia Seeds

 Often hailed as a serious superfood, chia seeds pack a high amount of protein and fiber into a low number of calories.
-A 1-ounce (28-gram) serving of chia seeds provides 137 calories, 4.4 grams of protein and a whopping 10.6 grams of fiber.
+A 1-ounce (28-gram) serving of chia seeds provides 137 calories, 4.4 grams of protein, and a whopping 10.6 grams of fiber.

 Chia seeds are especially high in soluble fiber, a type of fiber that absorbs liquid and swells in your stomach to promote feelings of fullness.
-In fact, some research observes that chia seeds can absorb 10 to 12 times their weight in water, moving slowly through your digestive tract to keep you feeling full.
+In fact, some research observed that chia seeds can absorb 10 to 12 times their weight in water, moving slowly through your digestive tract to keep you feeling full.

 Adding a serving or two of chia seeds to your daily diet can curb cravings and reduce appetite.

 Fish is rich in protein and heart-healthy fats.
 For instance, a 3-ounce (85-gram) serving of cod provides over 15 grams of protein and under 70 calories.